DreymaR/colemak_org/README.md

   - Furthermore, several tricks and tools have been added to your options since the birth of Colemak.
   - Consider using the Caps key as a powerful **[Extend layer modifier][extend]**!
   - With Extend, you'll keep both Back and CapsLock in handy locations.
 It's also easy to hit Ctrl+Back with Extend, and so much more.
-  - In some implementations, the your Caps key can even be both Back on tap <i>and</i> the Extend mod on hold, as a Tap-or-Mod key.
+  - In some implementations, the your Caps key can even be both Back on tap *and* the Extend mod on hold, as a Tap-or-Mod key.

 ### ☑ "How can I get a layout up and running?
 I downloaded this installer..."
   - On Windows there are four main ways: MSKLC, [AHK][ahkcom], [EPKL][bigbag] and Registry/[SharpKeys][sharpkeysgit].
 All have their strengths and weaknesses.